Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Results and Discussion

+The level of nonlinearity in the data has a significant effect on the performance of standard DeePC.
+Due to the high inertia of the rocket, the IID Data predominantly exhibits behaviors that can be represented reasonably well by a linear model, and hence, standard DeePC can be applied.
+However, this comes at a performance penalty as nonlinear effects are not accounted for.
+We observe that Select-DPC outperforms standard DeePC on IID Data and that data selection can still lead to performance increases if the data set does not fully capture the nonlinear behavior of the underlying system.
+The random walk structure of the input sequence in Random Walk Data, on the other hand, ensures that the nonlinearities of the system are sufficiently excited.
+This makes standard DeePC fail but provides Select-DPC with more global information about the nonlinear system.

-\paragraph{Computational Cost} The right plot of \cref{fig:rows_vs_costs_solve_times} shows the computation times of Select-DPC as a function of number of subselected trajectories.
-As postulated in \cref{sec:select-dpc}, the dominant factor in the solve times is solving the quadratic program that scales at least quadratically with $N_\text{cols}$, while data selection is a constant time operation with respect to $N_\text{cols}$.
+\paragraph{Computational Cost} The right plot of \cref{fig:rows_vs_costs_solve_times} shows the computation times of Select-DPC (without LQ decomposition) as a function of number of subselected trajectories.
+The dominant factor in the solve times is solving the quadratic program, which empirically scales at least quadratically with $N_\text{cols}$, while data selection is a constant time operation with respect to $N_\text{cols}$.
+Concluding from \cref{fig:rows_vs_costs_solve_times}, reducing the number of trajectories is beneficial from both a computational and a closed-loop performance standpoint.
+Select-DPC not only increases performance in the nonlinear domain but also reduces computational cost compared to standard DeePC by one order of magnitude.